Cerezyme Infusion Therapy

 Every half-an-hour, the patient’s nurse takes his or her vitals.

-Cerezyme Infusion Side Effects
+Cerezyme Side Effects

 As with all medications, side effects are possible.